jamescherti/jc-gentoo-portage/README.md

 ## License

-The **jc-gentoo-portage** files have been written by James Cherti and is distributed under terms of the MIT license.
+The **jc-gentoo-portage** files were written by James Cherti and is distributed under terms of the MIT license.

 Copyright (C) 2022-2026 [James Cherti](https://www.jamescherti.com).